Microsoft Azure simply explained

 • Identity & Security: Azure offers solutions to protect user access, cryptographic keys and information stored in the Azure environment, ensuring the security and compliance of business data.

-• IoT: Azure provides tools to analyze, monitor and manage data from enterprise IoT devices, allowing businesses to fully exploit the potential of the Internet of Things.
+• IoT: Azure provides a collection of cloud services to analyze, monitor and manage data from enterprise IoT devices, allowing businesses to fully exploit the potential of the Internet of Things.

 To fully understand how Azure can be used to build an enterprise application, it's important to consider three key elements: computing, storage, and networking.